 Whenever a value is added or edited in a field, it’s submitted to the existing constraints and:

 if it meets all the requirements, a green check is shown beside the field in the form;

-if it does not meet all the requirements, then a yellow or red cross is displayed near the field.
+if it does not meet all the requirements, then the field is colored in yellow or orange and a corresponding cross is displayed next to the widget.
 You can hover over the cross to remind which constraints are applied to the field and fix the value:

 Based on the field type, QGIS automatically determines and assigns a default widget type to it.
 You can then replace the widget with any other compatible with the field type.
 The available widgets are: